truera/trulens/trulens_eval/DEPRECATION.md

 - Database interfaces changed from sqlite to sqlalchemy.
-Sqlite databases are supported under the sqlaclchemy interface and other databases such as mysql and postgress are also now usable.
+Sqlite databases are supported under the sqlaclchemy interface and other databases such as mysql and postgresql are also now usable.
 Running the migration scripts via `Tru().migrate_database()` may be necessary.

 ## Changes in 0.7.0